How to Learn Anything… Fast!

 This is an unofficial summary and analysis.

-This was the tip of the iceberg.
-To dive into the details and support the author, order the book or get the audiobook for free.
+This was the tip of the iceberg of The First 20 Hours.
+To dive into the details and support Josh Kaufman, order the book or get the audiobook for free.

 Did you love the lessons you learned here?
 Comment below or share to show you care.